 About Sara-Jane Dunn

-Sara-Jane is a mathematician and scientist based within the Biological Computation group at Microsoft Research Cambridge.
+Sara-Jane is a mathematician at Microsoft Research Cambridge.
 Sara-Jane ultimately aims to make cells programmable which could fundamentally transform medicine, agriculture and even the ways we generate energy.

-A Mind for Maths Bobby Seagull, Secondary Maths teacher and PhD candidate
+A Mind for Maths Bobby Seagull, Secondary Maths Teacher, Author & TV Presenter

 As a secondary school maths teacher, Bobby helps students of all attainment levels tackle the challenges of his subject every single day.
-Whether you are top of the class, or struggling to keep up with your peers, Bobby explains how to develop your mind for numbers so you can fulfil your mathematical potential.
 In this informative and interactive session dotted with fascinating mathematical anecdotes there will be the chance to answer questions in a (not-quite-university) challenge

 About Bobby Seagull